mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 preset list and the search bar.

 Underneath that there's a plus icon, which when pressed gives you the full list of Krita's engines.
-Selecting an engine from the list will for that engine.
+Selecting an engine from the list will show the brushes for that engine.

-The trashcan icon does the same as it does in the preset docker: delete , or rather, blacklist a preset so it won't show up in the list.
+The trashcan icon does the same as it does in the preset docker: delete, or rather, blacklist a preset so it won't show up in the list.

 Section C - The Scratch pad